Xhet/ecasado-devops-application/README.md

 ```bash
 $ run_all.sh
 ```
-To run specific localy, please execute the following commands in your terminal:
+#### To deploy specific endpoint, please execute the following commands in your terminal:
  - Checkout specific endpoint directory
 ```bash
 #CREATE AN EMPTY REPO